Configuring webOS TV Extension

 Enter your device's IP address.

 Enter your device's port number for the connection.
-In most situations, simply press Enter to set it as the default value (22).
+In most situations, press Enter to set it as the default value (22).

 Enter the device's username for connection.
-In most situations, simply press Enter to set it as the default value (root).
+In most situations, press Enter to set it as the default value (root).

 Step 3.
 Setting SSH Key